Understanding Barcelona’s Public Transport Zones

 If you look carefully at the ATM zoning map, you’ll see that some areas of Zone 2 (2A, 2B and 2C) are coloured dark green, the same as Zone 1.

 This might sound confusing, but it basically means that if you are travelling from the city centre, then these towns, which are effectively suburbs of Barcelona, are in zone one.
-On the other hand, if you are travelling from outside Barcelona, they are in zone 2, also saving you the price of an extra zone.
+On the other hand, if you are travelling from outside Barcelona, they are in zone 2, which also saves you the price of an extra zone.

 Map of the Barcelona rail, tram and metro system with the zones marked